ninlilizi/ColorControl-PG39WCDM/README.md

 * Customized gamma curve to mitigate the displays effective gamma being closer to 1.8 than the expected 2.2.
 * Output custom .cube 3D LUTs with maximum number of steps to allow color accurate correction in professional softwares.

+* For best results in your Nvidia control panel set Brightness to 60%, Digital Vibrance to 53%.

 # ColorControl
 Easily change NVIDIA and AMD display settings, control LG and Samsung tv's, Game launcher and color profile management